BPLIM/Tools/ados/General/metaxl/README.md

 ## Install

-`metaxl` is not available in SSC.
 To install run the following in Stata:

 ```
-net install metaxl, from("https://github.com/BPLIM/Tools/raw/master/ados/General/metaxl/")
+ssc install metaxl
 ```

 ## Dependencies